elephantscale/HI-labs/hadoop-dev/mr-examples/README.txt

 These examples are in 'hadoop-examples-*.jar'
-This jar file usually found in :  /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar
+This jar file usually found in :  /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar (might be located under /opt  for some distributions)

 == STEP 1)
     Find what mapreduce examples are available